10 years of Melbourne wine and food.

 Then we get to the wine… We no longer drink Cabernet, we have to qualify the difference between wines from Orange and Orange wines nor can we find a big juicy buttery chardonnay, for love nor money.
 (I know, I know a lot of them fell over and the malolactic fermentation didn’t allow them to age) but hey, we still loved drinkin’ ’em. (send samples if you have one PO box 9408 South Yarra.
 Ha, ha )

 Upon Vinified’s inception, people were pulling out their cellars and installing home offices and now, 10 years later….guess what the thirst for knowledge is unprecedented and people are starting to collect again.
-People are installing cellars again, looking for advice and of course, our Victorian food and wine scene is well and truly thriving.
+People are installing cellars again, looking for advice and of course, our Victorian wine scene is well and truly thriving.

 So much so we are hosting an all Victorian Secrets of Cellaring Workshop in August 2019 for the first time ever to celebrate all things Victorian.
 Two Cult wineries are joining us, including Mac Forbes Wines and Wild Duck Creek Estate.
 Follow the link to uncover the secrets: http://www.vinifiedmelbourne.com/events